Bioconductor/BiocAsia2021/content/code.md

 Participants asked to stop any harassing behavior are expected to comply immediately.

 If a participant engages in harassing behavior, event organizers retain the right to take any actions to keep the event a welcoming environment for all participants.
-This includes warning the offender or expulsion from the conference with no refund.
+This includes warning the offender or expulsion from the conference.

 Event organizers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.